chrismayer/ol-app-setup/README.md

     -v, --olversion <majorversion>  Defines the library profile to be used for the app setup.
 Valid options are "ol3" and "ol2".
 (Default is "ol3")
-    -j, --jquery                    Includes jQuery in your app setup -b, --bootstrap                 Includes bootstrap in your app setup
+    -j, --jquery                    Includes jQuery in your app setup -b, --bootstrap                 Includes bootstrap in your app setup -s, --server                    Start an internal web server on localhost:8888

 Example calls